Vendic/magento2-oh-dear/README.md

     </type>
 ```
 3. Preferabbly add a test for your check.
 See `Vendic\OhDear\Test\Integration\Checks\` for examples.
+4. Test your output on: https://magento2.test/oh-dear-health-application-check-results.
+Your GET request should include the header `oh-dear-health-check-secret`.
+The header value should match the Magento config value of `ohdear/health_check/secret`.
+If you don't have this header, you will get a 'No health secret provided' response.
-4. Open a PR with your new check!
+5. Open a PR with your new check!